michaelmrose/vi3/readme.md

 - Space toggle playback
 - n make the next audio output the default and send all currently playing streams to it
 - m mute

+##Resize Mode
+This includes the default resize mode functionality mapped to shift+hjkl as well as the following
+- w set resizedim to width
+- h set resizedim to height
+- 1-9 sets resizedim of current window to 10-90% of current monitors dimention

+##Kill Mode
+Accessed via d in command mode
+- w kill window
+- d kill all windows in workspace
+- a kill all visible workspaces
+- o kill all windows in workspace other than focused

 ##Convenience Functions
 - wp sets your background with feh and converts file via imagemagick for usage with i3lock